These are as follows:

 Community and environmental impact

-- Our stores and support offices raised more than £1.4m for various good causes, including Vision Aid Overseas, Guide Dogs for the Blind, Blind Veterans UK, Hearing Dogs for Deaf People, and Sound Seekers.
+Our stores and support offices raised over £400,000 for various good causes, including Vision Aid Overseas, Glaucoma UK, Royal Voluntary Service, The Jo Cox Foundation and The Reading Agency.

 Specsavers is committed to taking responsibility for the impact our business has on the environment and has adopted a risk-based approach to understanding, minimising and mitigating this impact.
 This is conducted in line with our values and the responsibilities we have to our customers and our people, as well as our obligations in the countries in which we operate.